 My meeting and encounter with Professor Girard that summer brought me back to Christianity and introduced me to Catholicism.
 For my Master’s exam, I asked Professor Girard to be one of the four faculty members sitting on the exam.

-The exam, thanks be to the grace of God, went very well and I passed.
-What stuck me during the exam was that Professor Girard’s claim “that there is only one truth for any given text” — a radical claim in academia which claims and supports liberal approaches and open and multiple interpretations for any text; thereby you can say anything you want, play devil’s advocate, and teach and misguide your students.
+The exam, thanks be to the grace of God, went very well, and I passed.
+What struck me during the exam was that Professor Girard’s claim “that there is only one truth for any given text” — a radical claim in academia which claims and supports liberal approaches and open and multiple interpretations for any text; thereby you can say anything you want, play devil’s advocate, and teach and misguide your students.
 Of the four professors on my Master’s examination, three of them accepted any answer I gave as long as it matched their thought and ideology.
-On the other hand, Professor Girard who was a solid thinker and had developed his own theory of mimetic desire, was adamant on a singular interpretation of the texts and could use his theory to interpret the texts and guide students.
+On the other hand, Professor Girard, who was a solid thinker and had developed his own theory of mimetic desire, was adamant on a singular interpretation of the texts and could use his theory to interpret the texts and guide students.
 Despite his success and fame, his openness about his belief in Catholicism and Christianity had “blacklisted” him in academia.